matt2ology/mgmt117-business-ethics-and-society/chapter-02-the-evolution-of-business-ethics/README.md

+---
+alias: Chapter 02 - The Evolution of Business Ethics
+---

+# Chapter 02: The Evolution of Business Ethics

-# Chapter 02 - Learning Objectives
+## Chapter 02 - Learning Objectives

 2.1 Describe salient business ethics issues in pre-capitalist civilizations.